This advice is intended to assist residents seeking to carry out home occupations from their place of residence.

 If you meet the 'requirements to be met' as set out in the Planning Scheme, there is no need to apply for a planning permit.
 If you do not meet the requirements, follow this checklist to lodge an application.
 The following information (as a minimum) must accompany any planning permit application for a home occupation proposal:

 - Appropriate application fee (schedule of fees available at the Shire offices or on Council’s website)

-- Completed Planning Permit application form (available at Shire offices or on Council’s website)
+- Completed Planning Permit application (available on Council’s website)

 - Full copy of property title, issued by Land Victoria within the last 6 months, along with any related plan of subdivision, restrictions, covenants or agreements (available from Land Victoria, as per planning advice 4: Obtaining a copy of title)

 - Three copies of scaled and fully dimensioned floor and elevation plans, showing (as a minimum):

 - a summary table showing total floor area designated for the proposed home occupation and the total floor area designated for the dwelling